-1Principal, EarthSpectives, 6262 Sierra Palos Rd., Irvine, CA 92715-3945 2Head of Geotechnical Division, BBRI, Brussels, Belgium boundary condition should be kinematic rather than dynamic: calculations performed with a single degree of freedom (SDOF) program (Holeyman, 1993a) show that the vibratory behavior (i.e. the amplitude of the movement) of the sheet pile itself is not strongly influenced by the soil resistance.
+In the case of a vibrating sheet pile, the governing boundary condition at the pile face should, in our opinion, be kinematic (i.e. velocity) rather than dynamic (i.e. stress).
+This approach differs from that followed in laboratory experiments where stresses are often used as the primary boundary condition.
+However the approach followed herein is supported by calculations performed with a single degree of freedom (SDOF) program (Holeyman, 1993a) that indicate a vibratory behavior (i.e. the amplitude of the movement) of the sheet pile itself not strongly influenced by the soil resistance.
 In soft soils the shear stress resisting the sheet pile movement is small, while it is higher in stiffer soils.
-It is therefore of interest to base the present soil model on strain-controlled cyclic shear tests rather than stress-controlled shear tests.
+It is therefore of interest to base the present soil model on strain-controlled cyclic shear tests rather than stress-controlled cyclic shear tests.